-Waiting for Back-Up
+Waiting for Backup

-Officers are at higher risk, and may be more likely to use deadly force because of that risk, when they engage alone in a situation in which there may potentially be a resistant subject.
+Officers are at higher risk, and may be more likely to use deadly force because of that risk, when they engage alone in a potentially dangerous situation.
+Backup is a tactic employed by MPD to increase officer and public safety.
+Backup is assigned by dispatch to priority calls.